phly95/jexplain/README.md

 ## Additional Notes:

-*  Ensure you have the required Python libraries installed (openai, keyboard, pyautogui, pyperclip, pip install pywin32, win32console, azure-cognitiveservices-speech, json, os, time, mecab-python3).
+*  Ensure you have the required Python libraries installed (openai, keyboard, pyautogui, pyperclip, pywin32, win32console, azure-cognitiveservices-speech, json, os, time, mecab-python3).
 * The program relies on keyboard shortcuts for activation.
 * It utilizes the clipboard for text input.
 * The terminal window is used for displaying outputs.